SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

 About Stripping
 ^^^^^^^^^^^

 This caterpillar is generally used for the assembling tank, which is connected one by one.
-So, we can change the length for the caterpillar for our requirment, as shown in the following picture.
+So, we can change the length for the caterpillar for our requirment, as shown in the following :ref:`picture <ESP-F>`.

   .. figure:: ../_static/caterpillarpull.jpg
     :align: center